-The Manitoba Museum (TMM) is a non-profit organization incorporated by an act of the Manitoba Legislature.
+The Manitoba Museum is a non-profit organization incorporated by an act of the Manitoba Legislature.
 The Museum is a charitable not for profit organization that relies upon admission revenues and charitable gifts to operate.

 - To shape Manitoba’s future by expanding knowledge, sharing stories, and encouraging discovery

 - To preserve the heritage of Manitoba for present and future generations;